2016 repeat? Trump revives Clinton playbook to battle Biden | WTOP

 Trump’s ability to distract, deflect and dominate headlines remains peerless among politicians.

-Four years ago, among his countless broadsides against Clinton, were accusations that her use of a private email server as secretary of state endangered national security and charges that she used her government connections to enrich her family through the nonprofit Clinton Foundation.
-For many voters, the insinuations worked, underscoring existing doubts about the integrity of a woman who’d been in the public eye for decades and, along with her husband, the former president, had struggled at times with being viewed as trustworthy.
+Four years ago, he claimed Clinton’s use of a private email server as secretary of state endangered national security and alleged she used her government connections to enrich her family through the nonprofit Clinton Foundation.
+For many voters, the insinuations underscored doubts about the integrity of Clinton and her husband, the former president.

 Polls suggest an uphill climb for a reprisal against Biden.
 Fewer voters dislike Biden than they did Clinton.
 And in 2016, voters who had negative views of both candidates overwhelmingly broke for Trump; for now, they favor Biden.